Surfside condominium collapse: Inadequate construction

 On July 3, 2021, The New York Times reported that investigators had found less rebar than specified in the building's construction plans in its footing neck and starter columns.
 The report cautioned that some may have been dislodged in the collapse, and that reduction of rebar alone would not necessarily cause failure because steel requirements can change during the construction process, and designs often specify more than is strictly needed as a safety precaution.
 Construction contractors using less rebar than required is a very common cause of structural failure.
 There is some evidence that proper inspections were not performed during and after construction.

 On June 27, 2021, the Miami Herald reported on the consensus of six engineering experts it interviewed.
 Based on publicly available evidence, the experts believed that a structural column or concrete slab beneath the pool deck likely gave way, causing the deck to collapse into the garage below.
 This formed a crater beneath the bulky midsection of the tower, which then caved in.
 This is a type of progressive collapse, in which one structural part gives way, destabilizing and removing support from other parts, which in turn collapse and rapidly remove structural support.
-Evidence includes the report that moments before the building collapsed, a resident of a fourth-floor unit called her husband to say that a crater had appeared in the pool deck.
+The report includes evidence that moments before the building collapsed, a resident of a fourth-floor unit called her husband to say that a crater had appeared in the pool deck.
 She went missing in the collapse and was later found dead.
 A surviving resident also stated that part of the pool deck and street-level parking area had collapsed into the parking garage minutes before the collapse.

 Corruption during construction has been cited by multiple local media sources as a potential contributing cause of the collapse.